MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-history.md

 # Lifecycle Workflows history

 Workflows created using Lifecycle Workflows allow for the automation of lifecycle task for users no matter where they fall in the Joiner-Mover-Leaver (JML) model of their identity lifecycle in your organization.
 Making sure workflows are processed correctly is an important part of an organization's lifecycle management process.
 Workflows that aren't processed correctly can lead to many issues in terms of security and compliance.
 With Lifecycle Workflow's history features, you can specify which workflow events you want to view a history of based on users, runs, or task summaries.
 This reporting feature allows you to quickly see what ran for who, and rather or not it was successful.
-Along with the summaries in these specific areas, you're also able to view detailed information about each specific event recorded in their respective summary section.
+Along with the summaries in these specific areas, you're also able to view detailed information about each specific event recorded in their respective section.
+You are also able to [download these reports as CSV files](download-workflow-history.md).
 In this article, you'll learn the difference between the three different type of history summaries, and details, you can query with Lifecycle Workflows.
 You'll also learn when you would use each when getting more information about how your workflows were utilized for users in your organization.
 For detailed information about every action Lifecycle Workflows takes, see: [Auditing Lifecycle Workflows](lifecycle-workflow-audits.md).

 ## Lifecycle Workflow History Summaries